 My favorite thing to do on Prince Edward Island

-My favorite thing to do on PEI is walk, following sections of the Island Walk, a 700km (435-mile) route around the entire isle.
-Modeled after Spain’s Camino de Santiago (though without a pilgrimage history), the Island Walk has 32 sections of 20–25km (12–15 miles) each, which take you along PEI’s sandy beaches and into its forests, above its red cliffs and through its small towns.
-You can walk for a day, a week, or more, listening to the splash of the surf, the chirps of the birds and the quiet sounds of island life.
+My favorite thing to do on PEI is walk, following sections of the Island Walk, a 700km route around the entire isle.
+Modeled after Spain’s Camino de Santiago (though without a pilgrimage history), the Island Walk has 32 sections of 20km to 25km each, which take you along PEI’s sandy beaches and into its forests, above its red cliffs and through its small towns.
+Walk for a day, a week or more, listening to the splash of the surf, the chirps of the birds and the quiet sounds of island life.

-If you’d like help planning an extended walk, contact Go for a Walk: Island Walk Coordination Service and Outer Limit Sports, local outfits who can organize a walking itinerary, provide luggage transfer services and arrange accommodations.
+Local outfits Go for a Walk: Island Walk Coordination Service and Outer Limit Sports can organize a walking itinerary, provide luggage transfer services and arrange accommodations.
 You can cycle the Island Walk, too.
-MacQueen’s Bike Shop in Charlottetown rents bicycles and provides trip-planning services for cyclists.
+MacQueen’s Bike Shop in Charlottetown rents bicycles and provides trip-planning services.

 How much money do I need for Prince Edward Island?

 While PEI isn’t as pricey as major Canadian cities like Vancouver or Toronto, it’s not inexpensive either, especially during the summer high season.
-The island has only a few budget lodgings, with dorm beds starting at C$50 and basic doubles around C$120.
-Many traditional inns and B&Bs fall into the midrange, beginning around C$150 per night.
-If you’re watching your loonies, consider a cottage or motel room with a kitchen where you can prepare some of your own meals.
+The island has only a few budget lodgings, and many traditional inns and B&Bs fall into the midrange category.
+If you’re budget-conscious, consider a cottage or motel room with a kitchen where you can prepare some of your own meals.
+Here's a guide to average daily costs on PEI:

 • Craft beer in an island taproom: C$8–10